kyma-project/kyma/resources/dex/README.md

 Configure Dex clients through the `oidc.staticClientsExtra` override.
 Pass the list of clients as a single string in the `yaml` format.

->**WARNING:** The `oidc.staticClientsBase` override defines the basic clients required by Kyma.
+>**CAUTION:** The `oidc.staticClientsBase` override defines the basic clients required by Kyma.
 Do not edit this override.

 This is an example of a client configuration string:
 ```yaml